Gone to Texas

-Gone to Texas (often abbreviated GTT), was a phrase used by Americans emigrating to Texas in the 19th century.
+Gone to Texas (GTT) was a phrase used by Americans emigrating to Texas in the 19th century.
 During the Panic of 1819, many left the United States and moved there to escape debt.
 Moving to Texas, which at the time was part of Mexico, was particularly popular among debtors from the South and West.

 Emigrants or their abandoned neighbors often wrote the phrase on doors of abandoned houses or posted as a sign on fences.

 While speaking in Nacogdoches, Texas in early 1836, shortly before his death at The Alamo, Davy Crockett is quoted regarding his last campaign for Congress: